A Renormalization Group Analysis of the Ising Model Coupled to Causal Dynamical Triangulations

 where $(j)$ labels the $U,V$ configuration of the operator associated with each coupling constant $g_6^{(j)}$.
 Only the first term matches the structure of the operator $O_6^{(j)}$ in (\ref{eq:LHSFRGE}) and therefore, contributes to $\beta_6^{(j)}$.
 The factor $E^{(j)}_{3,(j,k)}$ is the combinatorial factor involved in making the operator $O_6^{(j)}$ in the expansion.
 From this expression and (\ref{eq:LHSFRGE}), we can read off the form of the beta function equations for $g_6^{(j)}$:

 where we have set the anomalous dimensions to zero as discussed above.
 For the time being, we put all $N$-dependence in the factor $C_1(N)$ -- we will elaborate on this in the next subsection.

-Let's now compute the beta function for $g_4^{(j)}$.
+Let us now compute the beta function for $g_4^{(j)}$.
 We need terms from the right-hand side of the FRGE that could generate the operators $O_4^{(j)}$ in equation (\ref{eq:LHSFRGE}).
 These operators require four $U$ or $V$ components, and they can originate from either $F^{(4)}_{N}F^{(4)}_{N}$ or $F^{(6)}_{N}$.
 Consider the former, which is a second-order contribution.

 The first term reproduces the operator $O_4^{(j)}$ in (\ref{eq:LHSFRGE}), whereas the second term contains too many $C$s and is projected out.
 The final contribution comes from the first-order term in the expansion and is given by